singhrr/tactical-xai-moce-study/README.md

 This appendix includes:

-- The full participant questionnaire
+- The full participant questionnaire for a sample condition (SOCE)
 - Table with results of statistical tests

 ## Contact

-For questions or collaboration inquiries, please contact the corresponding author listed in the paper.
+For questions or collaboration inquiries, don't hesitate to get in touch with the corresponding author listed in the paper.